krd5520/dp-for-rct-paper-replication/README.md

 #### Computational Details

-The code was last run on a **4-core Intel-based laptop with MacOS version 10.14.4 with 200GB of free space**.
+The code was last run on a **4-core Intel-based laptop with Microsoft Windows 11 Home version 10.0.26100Build26100 with 84GB of free space**.

-Portions of the code were last run on a **32-core Intel server with 1024 GB of RAM, 12 TB of fast local storage**.
-Computation took **734 hours**.

-Portions of the code were last run on a **12-node AWS R3 cluster, consuming 20,000 core-hours, with 2TB of attached storage**.

-> INSTRUCTIONS: Identifiying hardware and OS can be obtained through a variety of ways:
-> Some of these details can be found as follows:
->
-> - (Windows) by right-clicking on "This PC" in File Explorer and choosing "Properties"
-> - (Mac) Apple-menu > "About this Mac"
-> - (Linux) see code in [linux-system-info.sh](https://github.com/AEADataEditor/replication-template/blob/master/tools/linux-system-info.sh)`
+Detail on computation time can be found in Webb et al. (2026)

 ## Description of programs/code

-> INSTRUCTIONS: Give a high-level overview of the program files and their purpose.
-Remove redundant/ obsolete files from the Replication archive.

-- Programs in `programs/01_dataprep` will extract and reformat all datasets referenced above.
-The file `programs/01_dataprep/main.do` will run them all.
-- Programs in `programs/02_analysis` generate all tables and figures in the main body of the article.
-The program `programs/02_analysis/main.do` will run them all.
-Each program called from `main.do` identifies the table or figure it creates (e.g., `05_table5.do`).
-Output files are called appropriate names (`table5.tex`, `figure12.png`) and should be easy to correlate with the manuscript.
+- Programs in `programs/liberia_compare_methods_covariate_sets.R` compare the utility of our proposed mechanisms on the Blattman et al. (2025) replication data for three sets of covariates.
+- Programs in `programs/liberia_replicate_original_table2b.R` replicate Blattman et al. (2017) table 2b to verify the analysis process.
+Script in `liberia_preprocess_run.sh` will run various cleaning code and table generation code on Blattman et al. (2025) data.
+- Programs in `programs/liberia_subset_process_data.R` read in Blattman et al. (2025) data and cleans it.
+Script in `liberia_preprocess_run.sh` will run various cleaning code and table generation code on Blattman et al. (2025) data.
+- Programs in `programs/liberia_variable_tables.R` produce latex (.tex) tables of the variables used in analysis by Blattman et al. (2016; 2025).
+Script in `liberia_preprocess_run.sh` will run various cleaning code and table generation code on Blattman et al. (2025) data.
-- Programs in `programs/03_appendix` will generate all tables and figures  in the online appendix.
-The program `programs/03_appendix/main-appendix.do` will run them all.
+- Programs in `programs/simulations.R` run simulations comparing utility across privacy budgets and utility across covariate models.
+Script in `run_simulations.sh` will run all simulation code.
-- Ado files have been stored in `programs/ado` and the `main.do` files set the ADO directories appropriately.
-- The program `programs/00_setup.do` will populate the `programs/ado` directory with updated ado packages, but for purposes of exact reproduction, this is not needed.
-The file `programs/00_setup.log` identifies the versions as they were last updated.
-- The program `programs/config.do` contains parameters used by all programs, including a random seed.
-Note that the random seed is set once for each of the two sequences (in `02_analysis` and `03_appendix`).
-If running in any order other than the one outlined below, your results may differ.
+- Programs in `programs/simulation_table_and_figures.R` create various plots and tables (as .tex Latex files) from analysis on the simulation data.
+Script in `run_simulations.sh` will run all simulation code.

-### (Optional, but recommended) License for Code
+### License for Code

-> INSTRUCTIONS: Most journal repositories provide for a default license, but do not impose a specific license.
-Authors should actively select a license.
-This should be provided in a LICENSE.txt file, separately from the README, possibly combined with the license for any data provided.
-Some code may be subject to inherited license requirements, i.e., the original code author may allow for redistribution only if the code is licensed under specific rules - authors should check with their sources.
-For instance, some code authors require that their article describing the econometrics of the package be cited.
-Licensing can be complex.
-Some non-legal guidance may be found [here](https://social-science-data-editors.github.io/guidance/Licensing_guidance.html).

-The code is licensed under a MIT/BSD/GPL [choose one!] license.
+The code is licensed under a Modified BSD License.
 See LICENSE.txt file for details.

 ## Instructions to Replicators

 > INSTRUCTIONS: The first two sections ensure that the data and software necessary to conduct the replication have been collected.
 This section then describes a human-readable instruction to conduct the replication.
 This may be simple, or may involve many complicated steps.
 It should be a simple list, no excess prose.
 Strict linear sequence.
 If more than 4-5 manual steps, please wrap a main program/Makefile around them, in logical sequences.
 Examples follow.

-- Edit `programs/config.do` to adjust the default path
+- Edit variables in `user_defined_variables.R` to define paths and outputs
-- Run `programs/00_setup.do` once on a new system to set up the working environment.
+- Run `global-libararies.R` once on a new system to set up the working environment.
 - Download the data files referenced above.
-Each should be stored in the prepared subdirectories of `data/`, in the format that you download them in.
-Do not unzip.
-Scripts are provided in each directory to download the public-use files.
-Confidential data files requested as part of your FSRDC project will appear in the `/data` folder.
-No further action is needed on the replicator's part.
+Each should be stored in directory `data/liberia_replication_data/`, in the format that you download them in.
+Extract `STLY_Final.dta` from zipped download and place in `data/liberia_replication_data/`
+- Run `run_simulations.R` or:
+  - Run `programs/simulations.R`
+  - Then run `programs/simulation_table_and_figures.R`
+- Run `liberia_preprocess_run.sh`or:
+  - Run `programs/liberia_replicate_original_table2b.R`
+  - Then run `programs/liberia_subset_process_data.R`
+  - Finally, run `programs/liberia_variable_tables.R`
-- Run `programs/01_main.do` to run all steps in sequence.
+- Run `programs/liberia_compare_methods_coveriate_sets.R`

 ### Details on various programs